IanBrettell/MIKK_HMM/NOTES.md

 # Notes

+## 10 August 2022

+Something very strange:

+We have duplicated rows for the samples collected on 20191113 in the right tank, starting from 20191113_1247

+SOMETHING HAPPENED DURING THE MOVEMENT METRICS STEP

+Due to the low frame rate in those videos.

 ## 1 August 2022

 Discovered that GCTA outputs a different GRM matrix than the one computed manually, and looks incorrect.